paulkarpenko/us-code-ui/uscode/title-20-education/chapter-056-american-indian-alaska-native-and-native-hawaiian-culture-and-art-development.md

 (2) has been recognized by the Governor of the State of Hawaii or the Governor of the State of Alaska, as appropriate, for the purpose of making such organization or institution eligible to receive such grants.

-**(b) Purpose of grants** Grants made under subsection (a) of this section shall, to the extent deemed possible by the Secretary and the recipient of the grant, be used—
+**(b) Purpose of grants** Grants made under subsection (a) shall, to the extent deemed possible by the Secretary and the recipient of the grant, be used—

 (1) to provide scholarly study of, and instruction in, Native Hawaiian or Alaska Native art and culture,